-The fossil corals (n = 15, Table 1) were cut into slabs of < 1 cm thickness along the plane of maximum growth using a conventional rock saw at lowest speed and equipped with a water cooled diamond blade.
+The fossil corals (n = 15, Table 1) were cut into slabs of <1 cm thickness along the plane of maximum growth using a conventional rock saw at lowest speed and equipped with a water-cooled diamond blade.
 All corals were screened for diagenetic alteration using a binocular microscope and SEM.
-In order to detect minimal contaminations by secondary calcite, powder samples taken at random were prepared for X-ray diffraction (XRD) and analysed using a Rigaku Miniflex diffractometer with scanning angles of 20 to 60° 20.
+In order to detect minimal contaminations by secondary calcite, powder samples taken at random were prepared for Xray diffraction (XRD) and analysed using a Rigaku Miniflex diffractometer with scanning angles of 20 to $60^{\circ} 2\theta$.
+The detection limit of the method is \sim 1 %.
 Only skeletal areas that retained their original aragonite mineralogy, skeletal porosity and microstructure with no evidence for significant secondary crystal growth or dissolution (microscopic and SEM observation) were accepted for further analyses.
-Coral slabs of equal thickness (~ 6 mm) were X-rayed using a digital X-ray cabinet (SHR 50 V) to identify potential zones of diagenetic alteration (McGregor and Gagan, 2003; Reuter et al., 2005) and to document cyclic density variations, i.e. the density bands (Knutson et al., 1972).
-Density bands were defined visually as the zones of maximum change in the gray scale of the radiographs.
+Coral slabs of equal thickness were X-rayed using a digital X-ray cabinet (SHR 50 V) to identify potential zones of diagenetic alteration (McGregor and Gagan, 2003; Reuter et al., 2005) and to document cyclic density variations, i.e. the density bands (Knutson et al., 1972).
+Density bands were defined visually along the zones of maximum change in the grey scale of the radiographs.

-Quantitative measurements of density were made using X-ray densitometry (Helmle et al., 2002).
+Quantitative measurements of density were made using Xray densitometry (Helmle et al., 2002).
 Measurements were undertaken along transects parallel to the corallites and parallel to the isotope transects (see below).
-The individual measurement transects were carefully selected so as not to cross secondary cavities resulting from bioerosion, e.g. borings from bivalves and potential zones of diagenetic alteration.
+The individual measurement transects were carefully selected so as not to cross secondary cavities resulting from bioerosion, e.g. borings from bivalves, and potential zones of diagenetic alteration.
 Bulk skeletal density was calculated as the mean of all individual measurements along a given transect.
 Calibration of the measurements was tested by measurements of standards for zero density (air) and massive aragonite (slice of an aragonitic bivalve shell having a thickness equaling that of the coral slice).
-External analytical precision was tested by double blind measurements, and mean deviation from regression ($R^2 = 0.9$) was found to be 0.04 ± 0.01 g cm-3 (range 0.02-0.06 g cm-3), i.e. better than 5 %.
+External analytical precision was tested by multiple measurements, and mean deviation from regression ($R^2 = 0.9$) was found to be 0.04 ± 0.01 g cm-3 (range 0.02-0.06 g cm-3), i.e. better than 5 %.
+All quantitative data of density and linear extension are given as mean values and standard deviations ($\pm 1\sigma$).